 It is unique in that all age groups, both sexes, and most disabled persons can participate together in learning and practicing the sport.
 It is an inexpensive, year-round activity, that appeals to people from all walks of life.
 Many people over sixty years of age enjoy the sport, as well as very young boys and girls.

 Judo develops self-discipline and respect for oneself and others.
 It provides the means for learning self-confidence, concentration, and leadership skills, as well as physical coordination, power, and flexibility.
 As a sport that has evolved from a fighting art, it develops complete body control, fine balance, and fast reflexive action.
 Above all, it develops a sharp reacting mind well-coordinated with the same kind of body.
 Training gives a person an effective self-defense system if the need arises.
 It is often a part of the training done by athletes preparing for MMA matches.

 THE JUDO RANK SYSTEM

 It created the system of ranks, now used in most other martial arts, that recognize a person’s degree of knowledge, ability, and leadership.
 There are separate ranks for juniors (under 17) and seniors.
 Judo ranks are identified by colored belts, and ten degrees of advanced grades for black belts.
 Regular advancement encourages students to achieve more.

 PRINCIPLES AND GOALS OF JUDO

 Judo, which is translated as the “gentle way”, teaches the principle of flexibility in the application of technique.
 This is the flexible or efficient use of balance, leverage, and movement in the performance of Judo throws and other skills.
-Skill, technique and timing, rather than the use of brute strength, are the essential ingredients for success in Judo.
-For example, in Judo classes you may learn how to give way, rather than use force, to overcome a stronger opponent.
+Skill, technique and timing, rather than the use of brute strength, are the essential ingredients for success.
+For example, in classes you may learn how to give way, rather than use force, to overcome a stronger opponent.